-In this exercise, you are going to adjust the various links so they work properly on all pages in the site.
+In the next exercise, you are going to adjust the menu links in the menu files so they work properly.

-- 2. Double-click the word HOME at the top of the page to select that element. - 3.
-In the Link field of the Properties panel, type ... before the existing link.
+- 1. With the Kinetic Site open in the Files panel, open menu1.html. - 2.
+Double-click the word HOME at the top of the page to select it.

+- 3. In the Properties panel, place the insertion point at the beginning of the Link field and type .../ before the existing link. - 4.
 Press Return/Enter to finalize the change.